Sachin Bansal: Personal life

 Sachin Bansal is married to Priya Bansal Singh, a dentist by training and profession.
-They have one son.
+They have one son, Aryaman.

 Domestic violence allegations

 In March 2020, Sachin Bansal's wife Priya Bansal filed a dowry harassment case against him alleging physical and sexual assault, and pressure to transfer properties to his name.

 She also alleged that Sachin sexually assaulted her sister.
 A first information report registered at the Koramangala police station on 28 February named four persons, including Sachin's parents, Sat Prakash Agarwal and Kiran Bansal and brother Nitin Bansal.

 In response, Sachin Bansal and his family members filed petitions under the Code of Criminal Procedure before the High Court of Karnataka.
 The complaint as well as the FIR was quashed by the orders of High Court of Karnataka dated 13 August 2021 and 28 September 2021.

 Priya Bansal subsequently filed a special leave petition before the Supreme Court of India challenging the earlier Order by the High Court of Karnataka.
 The said petition was dismissed by the Supreme Court of India on 11 March 2022.